I HADN’T PLANNED on writing a sequel, or anything much after getting my memoir, Train Gone, out of my system.

 It totally threw me.

-I thought she was getting in touch to maybe say hi, or tell me she’d left the Truth, or something.
+I thought she was getting in touch to maybe say hi or tell me she’d just left the Truth.
 But that wasn’t at all why she sent the message.

 She said she’d stumbled upon my website and was appalled.
 She asked how I could possibly say the things I was saying, how could I write what I was writing?
 And why was I so angry?
 She further stated that, since we were from the same area and grew up going to the same Kingdom Hall, she didn’t understand how my experiences could have been so different from hers.

-I was totally dumbfounded.
+I was speechless.
 “How could our experiences be different?”
-Um, we’re two totally different people.
+Um, we’re two different people.
 I was raised by Deaf parents that I interpreted for all the time.
-I had four older brothers (I still have them, just not in my every day).
+I have four older brothers.
 I couldn’t believe that her blinders were on so tight.
 I couldn’t believe she wasn’t able to understand that people, regardless of how much they might have in common, have different experiences happening inside them.
-Clearly, it didn’t occur to her that two people could look at the same painting, watch the same movie, play with the same My Little Pony, or read the same book and feel something totally different.
+Clearly, it didn’t occur to her that two people could look at the same painting, watch the same movie, play with the same My Little Pony, or read the same book and feel something completely different.

 As with the first book’s introduction, there are some heroes, some villains, some poor choices, and some sexually explicit content.
-A note about the raw sexuality: when one finally understands the source of their own confused and overactive libido, and is comfortable talking about it so openly, it can be chalked up to (for me) earlier, unfortunate experiences.
+A note about the raw sexuality: when one finally understands the source of their own overactive libido, and is comfortable talking about it so openly, it can often be linked to earlier, unfortunate experiences.
+At least that was the case for me.
 There were some events I wish I’d remembered to forget.

 Rest assured, things do get better for our narrator (me).
 She confronts some dark memories.
 She falls in with a couple of organizations that remind her of her cult upbringing, which lead to her further understanding herself and her own world theories.